hbctraining/scRNA-seq/lessons/merged_SC_marker_identification.md

 > **NOTE:** This command can quite take long to run, as it is processing each inidividual cluster against all other cells.

-The output from the `FindAllMarkers()` function, is a matrix containing a ranked list of putative markers, and associated statistics.
-The order of the columns isn't the most intuitive, so itr can be helpful to reorder the columns with the `cluster` first followed by the `gene`, and add columns with gene annotation information:
+**The output from the `FindAllMarkers()` function**, is a matrix containing a ranked list of putative markers, and associated statistics.
+The order of the columns isn't the most intuitive, so it can be helpful to reorder the columns with the `cluster` first followed by the `gene`, and add columns with gene annotation information:

 ```r
 ## DO NOT RUN THIS CODE ##